-Lieutenant Colonel (LTC) Amelia Duran-Stanton is currently the Chief of the Ready and Resilient (R2) Branch and the Deputy Surgeon at the Installation Management Command Headquarters (IMCOM HQ), JBSA-Fort Sam Houston, Texas.
-She is also The Army Surgeon General’s Deputy Physician Assistant Consultant for Current Operations and the Secretary of the Society of Army Physician Assistants.
+Lieutenant Colonel (LTC) Amelia Duran-Stanton is currently the Chief of the Ready and Resilient (R2) Integration Branch and the Deputy Surgeon at the Installation Management Command Headquarters (IMCOM HQ), JBSA-Fort Sam Houston, Texas.
+She is also The Army Surgeon General’s Deputy Physician Assistant Consultant and the Director of Active Duty for the Society of Army Physician Assistants.

-LTC Duran-Stanton’s military education includes the Patient Administrator Course (Distinguished Honor Graduate), the Interservice Physician Assistant Program (IPAP), the orthopaedic physician assistant training program, the Army Medical Department (AMEDD) Basic and Advance Courses, the Tactical Combat Medical Course, Intermediate Level Education, the Mary Lipscomb Hamrick Research Course, the Management of Burns and Multiple Trauma Course, the Joint Operations Medical Management Course, the Tactical Combat Medical Care Course, the Inspector General Course, Defense Acquisition Courses (S&T Level 3, PM Level 2), the AMEDD Executive Skills Course, and the LEADS Healthcare Management Course.
-She recently completed the US Army Lean Six Sigma Master Black Belt Course and teaches the Green Belt and Black Belt courses.
+LTC Duran-Stanton’s military education includes the Patient Administrator Course (Distinguished Honor Graduate), the Interservice Physician Assistant Program (IPAP), the orthopaedic physician assistant training program, the Army Medical Department (AMEDD) Basic and Advance Courses, the Tactical Combat Medical Course, Intermediate Level Education, the Mary Lipscomb Hamrick Research Course, the Management of Burns and Multiple Trauma Course, the Joint Operations Medical Management Course, the Tactical Combat Medical Care Course, the Inspector General Course, Defense Acquisition Courses (S&T Level 3, PM Level 2), the AMEDD Executive Skills Course, the LEADS Healthcare Management Course, the Hospital Incident Command System Course, and the Defense Planners Course.
+She completed the US Army Lean Six Sigma (LSS) Black Belt (BB) and Master Black Belt (MBB) courses.
+She is LSS Black Belt certified and working on her MBB certification by teaching and mentoring LSS candidates.

 Her deployments include Kosovo and Iraq with the 1st Armored Division and Afghanistan with the 10th Mountain Division.
 She was the Fort Bragg Medical Simulation Training Center Officer in Charge (OIC), the Womack Army Medical Center senior military orthopaedic physician assistant/IPAP Phase 2 Clinical Coordinator, the MEDCOM IG Deputy Chief of Inspections, and the United States Army Research Institute of Environmental Medicine (USARIEM) Deputy Chief of the Thermal and Mountain Medicine Division prior to her current position.

-Some of her awards and decorations include the Meritorious Service Medal (3 OLC), the Army Commendation Award (4 OLC), the Global War on Terrorism Service Medal, the Global War on Terrorism Expeditionary Medal, the Army Service Medal, the Overseas Service Ribbon, the Combat Medical Badge, the Expert Field Medical Badge (Distinguished Honor Graduate), and the Order of the Spurs.
+Some of her awards and decorations include the Meritorious Service Medal (3 OLC), the Army Commendation Award (4 OLC), the Global War on Terrorism Service Medal, the Global War on Terrorism Expeditionary Medal, the Army Service Medal, the Overseas Service Ribbon, the Combat Medical Badge, the Expert Field Medical Badge (Distinguished Honor Graduate), the Order of the Spurs, and SAPA’s Scully Award.

-LTC Duran-Stanton’s skill identifiers are: the 9A Proficiency Designation, AMEDD Acquisition Officer, Inspector General, Tagalog Linguist, Instructor, Defense Strategist, orthopaedic physician assistant, Medical Research, Development, Test and Evaluation, and Lean Six Sigma Black Belt.
+LTC Duran-Stanton’s skill identifiers are: the 9A Proficiency Designation, AMEDD Acquisition Officer, Inspector General, Tagalog Linguist, Instructor, Defense Strategist, Defense Planner, orthopaedic physician assistant, Medical Research, Development, Test and Evaluation, and Lean Six Sigma Black Belt.
 She is a member of the Acquisition Corps, Order of Military Medical Merit (O2M3), an Iron Majors recipient, and a Distinguished Fellow of the American Academy of Physician Assistants.
-LTC Duran-Stanton was the first physician assistant recipient of the AMSC New Horizon Research Award.
+LTC Duran-Stanton was the first physician assistant recipient of the AMSC New Horizon Research Award with multiple publications, podium and poster presentations.
 She was also named as one of the Global100 Most Influential Filipina Women in the World by the Filipina Women’s Network.
-She has published and presented on topics such as orthopaedics, women’s health, and leadership.
+She was the Secretary of the Society of Physician Assistants prior to her current position.
+She is passionate in mentoring junior PAs, officers and researchers with multiple ongoing projects annually.

 She and her husband have two beautiful children.